osisoft/AVEVA-Adapter-OPC-UA-Docs/V1.2/PI-Adapter-for-OPC-UA-overview/pi-adapter-for-opc-ua-principles-of-operation.md

 | Integer          | Integer          |
 | UInteger         | UInteger         |

 PI Adapter for OPC UA attempts to verify the data type for each data selection item before subscribing it to the OPC UA server.
-Data selection items with supported types and data selection items for which the type cannot be verified are added.
+Data selection items with supported types and data selection items for which the type cannot be verified, are added.
 Other data selection items are not added to the subscription and a message including the **NodeId** and **TypeId** is logged.

 ## Stream creation